Types of DAC: Basics on Digital to Analog Converter ICS

 • Despite being accurate, it becomes impossible to produce continuous voltage values because the binary number determines the voltage steps.

-Types of DAC– How to use a DAC?
+How to use a DAC?

 You’ll often find DACs embedded into a microcontroller or used as separated integrated circuits, with the latter being more common.
-Common examples of IC DACs include DAC0808, DAC0832, DAC7715, among others.
+Common examples of IC DACs include DAC0808, DAC0832, and DAC7715, among others.

 For this segment, we will use MCP4725 DAC IC to comprehend better how to use a DAC.
 And since it works in conjunction with an Arduino, it’s easy to find its libraries and documentation.

-Types of DAC–Features of MCP4725 DAC IC
+Features of MCP4725 DAC IC

 • It works well with the i2C communication interface.
 Therefore, it’ll use only two serial clocks and serial data pins.
 At the same time, speed can have a range between 100kHz and 3.4MHz.